How to Ask for a Second Date: 15 Great Ways

 So, how soon to ask for a second date?

 To make things even more complicated, it’s different for everyone.
-Some people might hit it off such that the conversation at the end naturally finds its way to planning the second date.
+Some people might hit it off, and the conversation at the end naturally leads to planning the second date.

 For others, things might be slower and more mysterious but equally positive.
 In that case, a good rule of thumb for how long after the first date you can ask for the second date is usually around 2 to 3 days.